Symptothermie : la contraception naturelle est-elle vraiment fiable ?

 • A temperature that varies

-• A second stable cycle phase
+• A second phase of the stable cycle

 • Cervical mucus that changes

-In the 1950s, Erik Odeblad studied the anatomical structure of the cervix in detail and identified different types of cervical crypts that produce different types of mucus to filter, transport and nourish sperm.
+In the 1950s, Erik Odeblad studied in detail the anatomical structure of the cervix and identified different types of cervical crypts that produce different types of mucus to filter, transport and nourish sperm.

-How does Symptothermy work?
+How does the symptothermal method work?

 By combining these two indicators, it is possible to identify the fertile window , the period during which sexual intercourse could result in pregnancy.